faryabiLab/dockerize-workflows/README.md

 ## Usage
 The `/workflows` directory houses all by-assay pipelines.
 In each subdirectory, there are several files (using RNA-seq as example):
 * `rnaseq.wdl` - The main workflow file that will be run.
 * `imports.zip` - A zipped directory of all imports needed for this pipeline.
+This is important for running your pipeline successfully.
 * `rnaseq_inputs.json` - A JSON file with all relative input options. \

 In the inputs JSON, you will find command-specific parameters (i.e. for trimming, alignment, etc.) as well as common inputs needed for every pipeline: